-BUS 399 MANAGEMENT INTERNSHIP provides credit for a management, approved on-the-job work experience.
-Prerequisites: BUS 130, BUS 210, BUS 310, CSC 150, ACCT 102, 3 credit hours.
+BUS 399 MANAGEMENT INTERNSHIP provides credit for an approved on-the-job work experience in the students major field of study.
+Prerequisites: BUS 130, BUS 210, BUS 310, CSC 150, ACCT 102.
+3-6 credit hours.

 BUS 450 INTERNATIONAL BUSINESS is a systematic course concerned with the challenges, problems and opportunities that face corporations operating outside their domestic environment.
 The emphasis will be placed upon the basic principles, concepts and techniques relevant to international business management.
 Other than business issues generally discussed in the fields of economics, politics, finance, marketing and law, this course stresses the integration within a global business context.
 Prerequisite: BUS 130.
 3 credit hours.